Black Friday 2018 sound bar deals: Vizio, Polk, Klipsch and more, starting at $100

 Polk Signa S2: $150 (save $50)polk

 The Polk Signa S2 updates one of our favorite budget bars with HDMI capability, and it will be on sale until Nov.
-26 at $50 off ($149).
+26 at $50 off.

 Sonos Beam: $350 (save $50)Sarah Tew/CNET

 If you want or already have a Sonos system and want to add a sound bar, this is the one to get, not the best sounding but the best value.
 It adds HDMI connection and an easy setup, plus Alexa.
-Usually $400, it's on sale for $50 off.
+Usually $400, it's on sale from 11/22 to 11/26 for $50 off.

 Q Acoustics M4: $300 (save $40)Sarah Tew/CNET